Slaughter Studios 2002 Review

 When we lived together, as you can imagine, we were completely non-compatible.
 Him and I leaving the family abode brought us closer and was a blessing in disguise for our relationship.
 Watching Slaughter Studios takes me back to those times so well, because its two opposing styles are a combination that don’t see eye to eye in a 90 minute runtime.

-Things move at a neat pace and I was really excited to see who it was that was killing everyone.
+Most of the time though, things move at a neat pace and I was really excited to see who it was that was killing everyone.
 There’s a fairly large body count and all the usual post-Scream slasher movie stereotype characters.
 This almost borders on being one of those semi-erotic slasher flicks and chucks in bundles of nudity and a Lesbian clinch.
 It’s not as adult focused as say, for example, Porn Shoot Massacre though and does try hard to stick with the original plan of action.

 The revelation of the killer was equally annoying and a bit of a cheat too.
 After the credits had rolled, I was left thinking, what was the point of the opening scene?
 In fact, what was the point of any of the story before it?
 It just came across as rushed, unexplained and effectively hollow.
-There’s a predictable false climax that feels drawn out because its obviously a herring and it all ends with an overall feeling of disappointment.
+There’s a predictable false climax that feels drawn out because its obviously a red-herring and it all ends with an overall feeling of disappointment.

 On occasion I was really impressed by some of the stuff in Slaughter Studios.
 I kept thinking to myself, maybe it will come good from this moment onward.
 Despite a brazen attempt at an exciting finish though, the damage had already been done and I really didn’t enjoy it as much as I should have.
-Roger Corman made the movie look incredibly slick, but the comedic aspect should never have been given the go ahead.
+The producers made the movie look incredibly slick, but the comedic aspect should never have been given the go ahead.
 An impressive amount of technically adept filmmaking flair is wasted in a stupid attempt at a mix of genres.

 It’s no surprise that this has become such an obscurity and it really is its own worst enemy.
 Gone and quite simply well forgotten, it doesn’t warrant a place in your collection.